 No Delineation Procedure Completed Prior to Commencemen t of Consents (Yes/No) Comment 1.
 Determine the project area (the putative wetland).
 Yes See Areas of Interest map attached (Appendix A).
 2. Decide if 'normal circumstances' are present, ie, typical climatic/hydrologic conditions, and no recent disturbances or modifications to the project area.
 If yes, proceed to step 3.
 If no, proceed to step 7.
 Yes Area N contains three high-risk sites, as generally shown in the aerial below.
-Area (N) has been allocated to the Northern GMCP group.
+Area (N)1 has been allocated to the Northern GMCP group. 'normal circumstance' based on the land use activities which have been in existence at this site since at least 2007.